Rock Musical Bleach: The All

 The closing musical "The All" was held at Shinjuku Koma Theater on March 24, 2008.
 The show is the part of "Rock Musical Bleach DX" performance and it features the complete Soul Society arc storyline from Bleach manga along with the main actors.

 The Live Bankai Show

 "The Live Bankai Shows" are musicals with original script and they don't follow the manga plotline.
 The first "Live Bankai Show Code 001" was held at Aoyama Theater in Tokyo on January 10, 2007.
 The next one, "Code 002" was opened at Shinjuku Koma Theater on March 24, 2008 as a part of "Rock Musical Bleach DX" show.
 In 2010, the third show "Code 003", was performed across the country starting at Momochi Palace in Fukuoka, following the performance at Theater Brava in Osaka and closing show at Nippon Seinenkan Great Hall in Tokyo.
 The shows features new songs and new cast members.
-Naoya Gomoto was added to portray Shūhei Hisagi while Kengo Ohkuchi didn't perform his role of Sōsuke Aizen in the third show.
+Naoya Gomoto was added to portray Shūhei Hisagi while Kengo Ohkuchi didn't perform his role of Sousuke Aizen in the third show.